Google Tensor G2 preliminary running score released, energy efficiency and graphics will be the focus of progress – yqqlm-breakinglatest.news-Breaking Latest News

 However, Wojciechowski also found that the Android core version of the running score is 5.10, but the Pixel 7 will be preloaded with Android 13, and the factory core version should be 5.15, so the performance score of the official launch of the product may be different.
 In addition, Tensor G2 is also equipped with a new generation of improved TPU codenamed Jaineiro.

-The data also shows that Tensor G2 will be equipped with Samsung Exynos Modem 5300 communication chip, and the new ISP will also bring better video encoding and decoding capabilities.
-The development code of the third-generation Tensor processor, Zuma, also appeared in the same batch of data, Wojciechowski speculates The third-generation Tensor will be built on Samsung’s 3nm GAAFET process.
+The data also shows that Tensor G2 will be equipped with Samsung Exynos Modem 5300 communication chip.
+The new ISP will also bring better video encoding and decoding capabilities.
+The development code of the third-generation Tensor processor, Zuma, also appears in the same batch of data, Wojciechowski speculates The third-generation Tensor will be built on Samsung’s 3nm GAAFET process.
 According to the news he has learned so far, it will have a good power consumption performance.

 Citing source:Kuba Wojciechowski 、Geebkbench